kjhealy/kieranhealy.hugo/content/about/_index.md

 ---

-I am Professor of <a href ="http://sociology.duke.edu">Sociology</a> at [Duke University](https://www.duke.edu).
+I am Professor of [Sociology](https://sociology.duke.edu) at [Duke University](https://www.duke.edu).
 Much of my research has been about the social organization of exchange in [human blood and organs](https://kieranhealy.org/publications/lbg/), cultural goods, software, and ideas.
 My current work focuses on the moral order of market society, the effect of models and measurement on social classification, and the [link between those two topics](https://www.kieranhealy.org/publications/tos).
 I also work on techniques and methods for [data visualization](https://kieranhealy.org/publications/dataviz), and some [problems in social theory](https://kieranhealy.org/publications/fuck-nuance/).

 {{< figure src="https://kieranhealy.org/files/misc/kjh-about.jpg" title="Kieran Healy" >}}

-Most of my <a href="https://kieranhealy.org/publications/">publications and working papers</a> are available on this site, along with information about <a href="https://kieranhealy.org/teaching/">classes I teach</a>, various <a href="https://kieranhealy.org/resources/">code and data</a> resources, and a lot of <a href="https://kieranhealy.org/blog/">occasional writing</a>.
-My <a href="https://kieranhealy.org/vita.pdf">Curriculum Vitae</a> has more detail, if you need it.
+Most of my [publications and working papers](/publications) are available on this site, along with information about [classes](/teaching) I teach, various [code,  data, and related resources](/resources), and a quite lot of [occasional writing](/blog).
+My [Curriculum Vitae](/vita.pdf) has more detail, if you need it.

 <center>
 <div class="logo-wrapper">